Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 Sop contained 66Ts
 Pos contained 66Ts
+			They did not differ in cost.

 6. How many transistors does your NAND / NOR implementations from Step 4 cost?
 Are they different from their corresponding implementations from Step 3?
 Are the different from each other?
 If so, by how many transistors?

 nand/nor Sop contained 52Ts
 nand/nor Pos contained 56Ts
-			both nand/nor contained less transistors than their counterparts but the nand/nor Sop contained the least with 14 less transistors than its counterpart.
+			Both nand/nor contained less transistors than their counterparts but the nand/nor Sop contained the least with 14 less transistors than its counterpart.

 7. How long are the critical paths from your NAND / NOR implementations from Step 4?
 Are the critical paths from the NAND and NOR implementations different?
 If so, by how much?

+nand/nor Sop critical path was 6 gates long nand/nor Pos critical path was also 6 gates long
+			They did not differ in length

 8. Which method (sum-of-product or product-of-sum) resulted in a more efficient hardware implementation from the perspective of complexity/power (number of transistors) and speed (critical path)?
 Why?